hpc/Spindle/doc/spindle_launch_README.md

     This function return 0 on success and non-0 on error.

+-   `int spindleWaitForCloseFE(spindle_args_t *params)`

+    This function blocks the calling thread until the spindle session associated with the `params` argument is ready to exit.
+This function can be optionally used to block a thread between `spindleInitFE()` and `spindleCloseFE()`, if no other work was needed by that thread.

+    This function return 0 on success and non-0 on error.

 -   `int spindleCloseFE(spindle_args_t *params)`

     This function both shuts down and cleans the current Spindle